Zizaco/confide/README.md

 - Easily render forms for login, signup and password reset.
 - Generate customizable routes for login, signup, password reset, confirmation, etc.
 - Generate a customizable controller that handles the basic user account actions.
-- Contains a set of methods to help basic user features.
+- Contains a set of methods to help with basic user features.
 - Integrated with the Laravel Auth component/configs.
 - Field/model validation (Powered by [Ardent](http://laravelbook.github.com/ardent "Ardent")).
 - Login throttling.
-- Redirecting to previous route after authentication.
+- Redirecting to the previous route after authentication.
-- Checks for unique email and username in signup
+- Checks for unique email and username at signup.

 If you are looking for user roles and permissions see [Entrust](https://github.com/Zizaco/entrust)